 Likewise, certification puts teachers into contact with the latest in technology for teaching.
 Using the Internet is vital to helping students connect with other Russian learners and native Russian speakers, literature and news.
 The more authentic and relevant the content and delivery lessons are to students, the more likely students are to participate and pay attention.

 Moreover, certification provides guidelines for student assessment and evaluation.
 Language learners must continually be challenged in some areas, but must also receive remediation in other areas they find difficult.
 Learning how to successfully teach and assess each student individually is vital to managing a classroom.
 Final projects, writing assignments and speaking assessments can help a teacher learn how well students are learning the language in ways that perhaps a standardized test cannot.

 Commitment to professional development continues after certification.
-The American Association of Teachers of Slavic and East European Languages, the American Council of Teachers of Russian, and the Russian Educational Association are three resources that help teachers share ideas and become even better at preparing the next generation of Russian speakers.
+The American Association of Teachers of Slavic and East European Languages and the American Council of Teachers of Russian are two resources that help teachers share ideas and become even better at preparing the next generation of Russian speakers.